blakedietz/js-interview/README.md

 When `new Vehicle()` is called, JavaScript does four things:

 1. It creates a new object.
-2. It sets the constructor property of the object to Vehicle.
+2. It sets the `constructor` property of the object to `Vehicle`.
-3. It sets up the object to delegate to Vehicle.prototype.
+3. It sets up the object to delegate to `Vehicle.prototype`.
-4. It calls Vehicle() in the context of the new object.
+4. It calls `Vehicle()` in the context of the new object.

 ---